SmogDr/edar_coursebook/docs/09-transf.md

 ### Censoring outliers
 What should we do with outliers in our data?
 The answer depends on context (*are these life and death data we're dealing with or just the size of tomatoes from your garden?*) and on the questions you are asking.
 Here's an example:

 The black carbon boxplot (right side of \@ref(fig:outlier-1)) has a clear outlier that falls far outside of the rest of the data.
-This might not seem like a big deal but take a look at what happens when we fit a regression line through the data <span style="color: orange;">with the outlier included</span> and <span style="color: blue;">without the outlier</span>.
+This might not seem like a big deal but take a look at what happens when we (A) examine the correlation between these two variables and (B) fit a regression line through the data <span style="color: orange;">with the outlier included</span> or <span style="color: blue;">with the outlier excluded </span>.

 <div class="figure" style="text-align: center">
 <img src="09-transf_files/figure-html/outlier-2-1.png" alt="Effect of an outlier on a linear model with n=15 data points." width="672" />